KomalAnalyst777/BikeSharingCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.

-- What is the background of your project?
 This project aims to analyze bike sharing dataset to understand the factors that contribute to demand of bike.
 The goal is to identify key variables can help the company to accelerate its revenue.

 ### The company wants to know: